null Skip to main content

 • Extension is when you tilt your head backward (looking up).

-These motions are the most significant components of neck flexion or extension workouts.
+These motions are the most significant components of head flexion and extension workouts.
 They are helpful for your strength, flexibility, and avoiding injuries.

 Whether you're working at a desk or playing sports, good extension and flexion of neck movement patterns are vital.